userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/01.base-setup/docs.md

    └── tables
 ```

 Each of these directories will contain a file named `pastries.html.twig`.
-Go ahead and create those now:
+Go ahead and create those now as well.

 ```
 pastries